What is God's Grace?

 What is the Mosaic Law?

-Since we cannot satisfy the Mosaic Law, we need a Savior (Galatians 2:19).
-That Savior is Jesus Christ (Romans 7:4; Galatians 3:13).
-His crucifixion freed us from the rites, rituals, ceremonies, and endless animal sacrifices of the Old Testament.
+Galatians 3:13).
+His crucifixion freed us from the regimentation and endless animal sacrifices of the Old Testament.
 Now, we are made right with God by our faith in Jesus (John 3:16; Romans 3:24; 10:17; Galatians 3:11).
 We no longer need the Law to teach us (Galatians 3:25).
 God told us that if our salvation depends on what we have done or what we are doing to keep the Law, then Jesus died in vain (Galatians 2:21).
 Thanks to the grace of God, we are free from the Mosaic Law (Romans 7:6).

-The New Testament tells us that believers are not under the Mosaic Law of the Old Testament.
+The New Testament tells us that believers are no longer under the Mosaic Law.
 They are under God's grace.
-"Sin shall not have dominion over you: for ye are not under the law, but under grace."
-(Romans 6:14).
+"Sin shall not have dominion over you: for ye are not under the law, but under grace" (Romans 6:14).
 "For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast."
 (Ephesians 2:8-9).

 Under the Mosaic Law, God demands righteousness from mankind.